pedroosz/typescript-jwt-auth-api/README.md

 ##### Setting up Prisma
 In order to init our Prisma Client we can run the following command:
-`npx prisma init --datasource-provider sqlite` after it, we need to run a migration in order to create our tables `npx prisma migrate dev --name init` and there you go, now you can crank it up!
+`npx prisma init --datasource-provider sqlite`, to generate our prisma client we need to run `npx prisma generate` and after it, a migration in order to create our tables `npx prisma migrate dev --name init` and there you go, now you can crank it up!